j-seixas/feup-asso/simple-draw/README.md

 ### Facade

+**Problem:** SimpleDraw supports exporting of created view (with layers) in different format types, such as XML, console, txt and bin.

+#### Solution

-Factory created above includes also small implementation of facade pattern.
+The factory created above includes also small implementation of facade pattern.
 Using factory user invokes only ExportFile method, and he don't have to know which methods are invoked inside.
 It's not necessery to know that creating file contains create of header, content and footer (it can happen when we want to use HTML for example).
 Response contains only fully created file.

 ```javascript
   ExportFile(format: FileFormat, layers: Array<Layer>){